qmk/qmk_firmware/doc/HAND_WIRE.md

 #### config.h

 The first thing you're going to want to modify is the `config.h` file.
-Find `MATRIX_ROWS` and `MATRIX_COLS` and them to match the dimensions of your keyboard's matrix.
+Find `MATRIX_ROWS` and `MATRIX_COLS` and change their definitions to match the dimensions of your keyboard's matrix.

 Farther down are `MATRIX_ROW_PINS` and `MATRIX_COL_PINS`.
 Change their definitions to match how you wired up your matrix (looking from the top of the keyboard, the rows run top-to-bottom and the columns run left-to-right).
 Likewise, change the definition of `UNUSED_PINS` to match the pins you did not use (this will save power).